unipv-larl/udeasy/index.md

 ___

+## Download the paper

+Click [here](http://www.lrec-conf.org/proceedings/lrec2022/workshops/CMLC10/pdf/2022.cmlc10-1.3.pdf) to download the paper and don't forget to cite it!
+___

 ## Cite this work

 Brigada Villa, Luca.
 2022.
 UDeasy: a Tool for Querying Treebanks in CoNLL-U Format.
 In _Proceedings of the Workshop on Challenges in the Management of Large Corpora (CMLC-10)_, pages 16--19, Marseille, France.
 European Language Resources Association.